zhenv5/twisted/docs/core/howto/tube.rst

 Tutorial
 --------

-Let's start with the simplest example; the simplest way to process any data is to avoid processing it entirely, to pass input straight on to output.
+Let's start with an example.
+The simplest way to process any data is to avoid processing it entirely, to pass input straight on to output.
 In a networking context, that means an echo server.
 Here's a complete program which uses interfaces defined by ``twisted.tubes`` to send its input straight on to its output: